Skip to content

 S3 Connector

 The S3 connector enables Teamscale to connect to Amazon S3 or any object storage server with an API compatible with Amazon S3 cloud storage (e.g. MinIO).
-The connector then fetches the data from the object storage server, whether it's generated code or data generated by some external tool (e.g. findings, code coverage, etc).
-It is recommended to store the objects in archives whose keys include references to the revision used to generate the given artifacts, as well as the branch to which they belong, e.g., app/component/branch_name/rev_1234/artifact.zip
+The connector then fetches the data from the object storage server, whether it's generated code or data generated by some external tool (e.g. findings, code coverage, etc.).
+We recommend you store the objects in archives.
+The path to the archive must include the revision used to generate the given artifacts, as well as the branch to which they belong, e.g., app/component/branch_name/rev_1234/artifact.zip

 Teamscale can extract such metadata from the object key and use it to link revisions from the object storage server to revisions in source-code repositories.